tlswg/tls13-spec/draft-ietf-tls-tls13.md

      to iv_length and XORed with the fixed iv, which is of length iv_length.

-The resulting quantity is used as the per-record nonce.
+The resulting quantity (of length iv_length) is used as the per-record nonce.
 An AEAD algorithm where N_MAX is less than 64 bits MUST not be used with TLS.

 Note: This is a different construction from that in TLS 1.2, which specified a partially explicit nonce.